 Storing Crypto In Australia

-- Cold-storage refers to a physical means of keeping crypto in a storage device and are only accessible by the wallet owner.
-Examples include hardware wallets such as CoolWallet Pro and the Ledger Nano X. Cold-wallets are not connected to the internet.
+- Cold storage refers to a physical means of keeping crypto in a storage device and is only accessible by the wallet owner.
+Examples include hardware wallets such as CoolWallet Pro and the Ledger Nano X. Cold wallets are not connected to the internet.

-Since hot-wallets (e.g. exchanges) are connected to the internet, crypto may be susceptible to loss, damage or theft, albeit the risks are low.
+Since hot wallets (e.g. exchanges) are connected to the internet, crypto may be susceptible to lose, damage or theft, albeit the risks are low.
 With this in mind, investors and traders should be seeking a reputable and trustworthy exchange that has a stellar security record.
 The best way to mitigate against this potential risk is to store crypto in a cold-storage wallet.

 Frequently Asked Questions